 The Iperf tool is a freeware that can be run as executable file either in server or client mode.
 It is purely command line and that explains the reason why only a few people use it.
 Iperf is available for Windows, Arch Linux, Ubuntu, Android, iOS, and more.
 Since this post is about how to install and use Iperf on Windows, I limit my explaination to installing and using Iperf on a Windows 7/8 computers with 32/64-bit processors respectively.
 The process is fairly thesame for other versions of Windows.

 To download Iperf, simply look up the word “Iperf” on Google and click on the first option in the results or click here.
+You can check the speed of your internet connection at www.speedcheck.org to see if your bandwidth is good enough.
+A connection speed of 3 -5mbps will be just fine.
 If you are downloading for a Windows computer, click on the first option named Iperf for Windows. choose the one for your Windows version and Iperf will be downloaded.
 Now, by default, it goes into your download folder.
 To simplify the execution process, copy the Iperf folder from your download folder to your desktop and unzipped the folder to extract the executable file named iperf3.

 Running Iperf in server mode